atharva-keny-0812/AADLtoPiCalculus/README.md

 ## C. Analysis and Verification Proofs

 Here, we present different analysis and verification tasks performed using the MWB tool.
+We have used a typical basic development computer with this configuration: Apple M3 system with 8-core CPU, up to 10-core GPU, 8 GB to 24 GB of unified memory, and up to 2 TB SSD storage.
 All properties have been verified successfully using MWB.
 All verification scripts are available in this repository.

 **Simulation** (c.f.
 Figure below)